mallabee/queue/readme.md

 ### Best practices for background task management

 - Why not daemonizing a PHP script? - PHP is not good for long background processes - read more: http://symcbean.blogspot.com/2010/02/php-and-long-running-processes.html
+- Why not using `crontab` to run the worker? cron can only generate a worker each one minute at minimum.

 ## MQ and Laravel Queues (`illuminate/queue`)